Mikoyan-Gurevich MiG-17: Vietnam War

 The MiG-17 was the primary interceptor of the fledgling VPAF in 1965, responsible for their first aerial victories and seeing extensive service during the Vietnam War.
 Some North Vietnamese pilots preferred the MiG-17 over the MiG-21 because it was more agile, though not as fast; three of the 16 VPAF Aces of the war (credited with shooting down five or more opposing aircraft) were from MiG-17s.
 Those were: Nguyen Van Bay (seven victories), Luu Huy Chao and Le Hai (both with six).
 The rest gained ace status in MiG-21s.

-MiG-17/J-5 aerial combat victories in the Vietnam War 1965–1972
+MiG-17/J-5 aerial victories Vietnam 1965–1972

 This table lists VPAF and Chinese air-to-air kills.
 Sources include Hobson p.
 271 and Toperczer (#25) pp. 88–90.